 The spiritual journey isn’t as magical and mystical as it first seems.
 It requires dedication and determination after the “honeymoon stage” is over.

 This is also why it’s so easy for people to feel disconnected from spirituality after some time.
 Truth be told, nothing comes easy, not even pain.
-So you get to pick if you’d rather having growing pains or the pain that comes from staying in the comfort zone for too long.
+So you get to pick if you’d rather have growing pains or the pain that comes from staying in the comfort zone for too long.

 #9 – You should block or break away from toxic people” that aren’t in alignment with your journey.

 Blocking people is a way of running from your lessons.
 PAUSE.
 Face your fears.
 Go deep.
 VERY deep.
 Keep asking: